 The following criteria are used to determine eligibility for the program:

-• Artist is age 55 or older during the time they will pursue their project.
+• Artist is age 55 or older during the time they plan to pursue their project.

 • Artist lives in or plans to serve residents in Southern California.